GraphMamba/GMN/README.md

 ## Citation

-If you find this work useful, please cite our NeurIPS 2022 paper:
+If you find this work useful, please cite our paper:
 ```bibtex
 @article{behrouz2024GMN,
   title={{Graph Mamba: Towards Learning on Graphs with State Space Models}},